JetBrains/kotlin-web-site/docs/topics/data-analysis/kotlin-notebook-add-dependencies.md

 3. Run the code cell.

 And that's it!
-When the `%use` statement is executed, it downloads the library dependencies and also adds the default imports to your notebook.
+When the `%use` statement is executed, it downloads the library dependencies and adds the default imports to your notebook.

 > Make sure to run the code cell with the `%use libraryName` line before you run any other code cells that rely on the